jh3nd3rs0n/jargyle/README.md

 -   [Allow or block client addresses and external incoming addresses](#4-11-allowing-or-blocking-addresses)
 -   [Allow or block SOCKS5 requests](#4-12-allowing-or-blocking-socks5-requests)

+Although Jargyle can act as a standalone SOCKS5 server, it can act as a bridge between the following:

+-   Operating systems and applications that access SOCKS5 servers using plaintext connections and no SOCKS5 authentication
+-   SOCKS5 servers requiring SSL/TLS connections and/or SOCKS5 authentication

 **Disclaimer:** Jargyle is a hobby project and is currently subject to breaking changes.
 Jargyle is currently not production ready but it aims to be.

 ## Contents